 As a school we have a continued commitment towards improving communication in all it's forms across our school.
 We received our certificate of achievement from the Communication Trust in January 2019 in recognition of this commitment.

-Supporting the whole family is very important to us at St Nicholas and as part of this support, we run a Parent SEND Network to provide much needed support for our parents of children with SEND who may need further advice or may just wish to have a cuppa and a chat with others who are experiencing similar challenges to them.
-We meet once a half term and also have an SEND Parent Network email group where members can share useful information and information about upcoming SEND events.
-Everyone is welcome to join us at these meetings, if you would like further information, please contact Mrs Baines or come along to our next meeting.
-The dates for next academic year’s SEND Network meetings are as follows:
+Supporting the whole family is very important to us at St Nicholas and as part of this support, we run Parent drop in sessions to provide much needed support for our parents of children with SEND who may need further advice.
+Everyone is welcome to join us at these sessions, if you would like further information, please contact Mrs Baines or come along to our next session.
+The dates for this terms drop in sessions are as follows:

 We are supporting: